nexepic/reson/readme.md

 ## Acknowledgements

-Reson was created by Nexepic to streamline the process of detecting and managing code duplication in diverse codebases.
+reson was created by Nexepic to streamline the process of detecting and managing code duplication in diverse codebases.
 Your feedback and contributions are highly valued!